-Community, Migrant, Homeless, & Public Housing Health Centers
+Community, Migrant, Homeless, and Public Housing Health Centers

-CHAMPS’ mission, in part, is to provide a variety of services to potential and existing Health Center Program Grantees ("health centers") in Region VIII (CO, MT, ND, SD, UT, and WY).
+CHAMPS’ mission, in part, is to provide a variety of services to potential and existing Health Center Program Awardees (“health centers”) in Region VIII (CO, MT, ND, SD, UT, WY).

 Health Center Introduction